ismetdagli/HaX-CoNN/README.md

 output: schedule to run for those DNNs

 #### Reusability on Orin AGX
-We target to run the same DNNs.
+For a demonstrationg of reusability of our setup, we target to run the same DNNs.
 We have to use TensorRT to be able to use DLA.
-However, TensorRT version is 8.5 (unlike Xavier AGX )
+However, TensorRT version is 8.5 in Orin AGX (unlike Xavier AGX which has 7.1.3).
-GoogleNet ResNet101 #COMPLETE_HERE_ISMET_TODO
+Moreover, we use INT8 setting unlike FP16 in Xavier AGX settings.
+Even though these changes seems easy enough, using a new devices with many different chan For the sake of simplicity, profiling data has been preprocessed and the functions are adapted for new TensorRT version.
+(There has been changes in the function name in TensorRT's API).
+Plus, we have integrated the calibration for FP16 to INT8.

 ### Multi DNN, HaX-CoNN results